EN | ES | FR

 Florida’s 2023 alimony reform eliminated permanent alimony for new cases and replaced it with four time-limited categories: bridge-the-gap, rehabilitative, durational, and temporary.
 Which one applies depends on the length of the marriage, the receiving spouse’s needs, and the paying spouse’s ability.

 Alimony — called spousal support in some other states — is one of the most consequential financial issues in a Florida divorce.
-In 2023, the Florida Legislature significantly reformed the alimony statute, eliminating permanent alimony for new cases and creating clearer rules for the four categories that remain.
-This article explains how each type works and when it applies.
+In 2023, the Florida Legislature significantly reformed the alimony statute under Senate Bill 1416, eliminating permanent alimony for new cases and creating clearer rules for the four categories that remain.
+This article goes beyond the basic definitions you’ll find in a Google AI summary — it shows worked dollar examples, statutory caps with their actual citations, and the modification triggers (retirement, cohabitation) that most explainers skip.

 The Threshold: Need and Ability to Pay